 Carpal tunnel surgery usually starts with a local anesthetic to numb the hand and wrist.

 With an open release, the surgeon cuts a 2-inch incision in the wrist.
 They then use surgical instruments to cut the ligaments.

-With an endoscopic release, they make two two-half-inch incisions.
-One on the wrist and one on the palm.
+With an endoscopic release, they make two two-half-inch incisions – one located on the wrist and the other located on the palm.
 They then insert a camera through one incision, which helps them guide the instruments into the other to cut the ligament.